10 Crimes for Which Donald Trump Should Be Impeached

 9. Trump illegally used his charitable foundation for political purposes.

-Trump’s charity, the Trump Foundation, is under investigation for paying for many of Trump’s personal and campaign expenses.
-Among other things, the Trump Foundation illegally made a $25,000 contribution to the Florida Attorney General who was investigating the fraudulent Trump University.
+Additionally, the Trump Foundation illegally made a $25,000 contribution to the Florida Attorney General who was investigating the fraudulent Trump University.
 Then, the Trump Foundation falsely reported the $25,000 contribution on their taxes, claiming that it went to a charity in Kansas which, in fact, never received any money from them.

 10. Trump violated national security by giving his son-in-law top security clearance.